 - Moogly has a helpful video tutorial for the standing single crochet here.

 - Color changes are only suggestions.
 You are welcome to change colors more or less often.
-For this section, my Color B is Red Heart With Love yarn in 1401 Pewter.
+For this section, Color B is Paintbox Yarns Simply Aran yarn in 241 Dusty Rose.

 Part 3 Pattern Instructions